How Do You Know When Your Well Pump is Going Bad?

+- Your well pump might not be getting power.
 Turn off your well pump, check and reset the circuit breaker, and then turn your pump back on.

+- You have another plumbing issue.
 If there has been another plumbing problem in your home, such as a broken pipe, it will result in a flood in your yard.

-Fluctuating Water Pressure
+2. Fluctuating Water Pressure

-Boiling Hot Showers
+4. Boiling Hot Showers

 When you’re showering, the water is always warm or hot to your preferred temperature, however, if someone flushes the toilet while you’re showering, you should not scream due to the water becoming scorching.
 If this is happening, there could be a problem with your well’s pressure tank.
-A malfunctioning pressure tank will cause more hot water to flow through your fixtures, which creates the sudden burst of scorching hot water.
+A malfunctioning pressure tank will cause more hot water to flow through your fixtures, which creates a sudden burst of scorching hot water.

-Increase in Electric Bills
+5. Increase in Electric Bills

-No matter what the issue is, West Coast Plumbing Pumps & Filtration is equipped to fully inspect your well pump and determine the best way to move forward.
-Whether you need a quick repair or a full replacement, you can trust our team to get the job done right.
-Fill out our online contact form to make your appointment today!
+No matter the issue, West Coast Plumbing Pumps & Filtration is equipped to fully inspect your well pump and determine the best way to move forward.
+Whether you need a quick repair or a full replacement if your well pump, you can trust our team of trained professionals to get the job done right.